I have recently started the 2023 redesign for

 document.querySelector.

-name attribute is what we’ll use to access the values.
+inputs.
+The name attribute is what we’ll use to access

 const frmNewsletter = document.forms['form-newsletter']